vedph/gve-doc/model/rendition.md

 - _Figure 1: relative positions for placing added elements_

 A crucial difference between text and hints is that while text elements are **sized** accordingly to their rendition using their current style (as defined by font family, size, color, etc.), _hint elements are initially sized to fit the RBR_.

 Hints are picked from a catalog, where they have an intrinsic design-time size; but then it is shrunk or enlarged to fit the RBR.
 The effect of this adjustment is that everything which is designed to be drawn on top of reference text fully covers it, as expected.

 For instance, the diagonal line on top of "Wund:" in Figure 1 will fully cover that text, right because it is the diagonal of its RBR.
 This is also why the default position for hints is `o`: this will result in a default behavior which covers the whole reference text.

+## Rendition Features

+Rendition features are used to override rendering settings.
+All these features can be combined and affect position and size in various ways, so elements are displayed only after evaluating all of them.

+The renderer adopts a default, preset value for each of these features, so scholars have to specify them only when they need to change them.
+This makes data entry economic while still allowing full customization.

+> All rendition features names start with `r_`:

+General rendition features are:

+- 🟢 `r_char-offsets` (applicable only to the first operation): character offsets for rendering some specific text nodes (and thus indirectly also all the character nodes following it, up to line end).
+Used to change line layout by adding indent, or increasing or decreasing space between lines.
+Format: for each offset, `ID:y=...,x=...` (where we can specify only `x`, only `y`, or both, in any order; values represent `px` units), where:
+  - `ID`=target character ID.
+As per the general text layout rules, once we offset this target characters, all the other characters will follow on the same baseline, unless any of them has another offset.
+  - `y`=Y offset to add to the computed character baseline (negative=up, positive=down).
+  - `x`=X offset to add to the computed character baseline (negative=left, positive=right).
+  - both `x` and `y` can be followed by a unit specifier.
+The default unit is just pixels; otherwise, the value is followed by suffixes `tw`=text character average width (according to the current font and size) or `th`=text character average height.
+- 🟢 `r_char-offset`: this works as `r_char-offsets`, but it is provided in the features of a single character node.
+The reason for a multiple-offsets feature (rather than multiple single-offset features) is that when a character gets an offset, this affects not only it, but also all the following characters.
+So, order of application matters, and this could not be ensured when using multiple features.
+- 🟢 `r_font-family`: font family.
+- 🟢 `r_font-size`: font size.
+- 🟢 `r_fore-color`: foreground color.
+- 🟢 `r_back-color`: background color.
+- 🟢 `r_italic`: italic value (boolean).
+- 🟢 `r_bold`: bold value (boolean).
+- 🟢 `r_underline`: underline value (0-N=thickness in pixels -- `px`).
+- 🟢 `r_overline`: overline value (as for underline).
+- 🟢 `r_strike`: strikethrough value (as for underline).
+- 🟢 `r_text-line-style`: the style of overline, underline, or strikethrough: `solid`, `dotted`, `dashed`, `wavy` (as in SVG and CSS; corresponds to SVG `text-decoration-line`).
+- 🟢 `r_text-line-color`: default color of the overline, underline or strikethrough.
+- 🟢 `r_rotate`: rotation amount to be applied to each single character.
+- 🟢 `r_hints`: link the operation to one or more hints.
+The value is a space-delimited list of hint IDs, in rendition order.
+- 🟢 `r_hint-vars`: this has no effect on text; it's used to define a set of variables to be consumed by hints placeholders.
+Each variable has name=value, and is separated with space.
+For instance, `color=red bold=1` to pass variables `color`=`red` and `bold`=`1` to the hints being rendered for the operation being processed.

+> In backend data, all rendition features have their lifespan limited to the version generated by their operation.
+This avoids accumulating them in the output context, ensuring that they are valid only for the immediate output of the operation containing them.

 ## Added Text Rendition

 Added text is defined by operation's `value` for those operations which add new text (=add or replace operations):

-- its size depends on the text and its style, as defined by current settings and possibly overrides from operation features.
+- its **size** depends on the text and its style, as defined by current settings and possibly overrides from operation features.
-- its position depends on the RBR.
+- its **position** depends on the RBR.

 These **rendition features** are applicable only to added text:

-- `r_t-position`: position of added text relative to the RBR.
+- 🔵 `r_t-position`: position of added text relative to the RBR.
-- `r_t-offset-x`: X offset for the added text, relative to the computed `r_t-position`.
+- 🔵 `r_t-offset-x`: X offset for the added text, relative to the computed `r_t-position`.
-- `r_t-offset-y`: Y offset for the added text, relative to the computed `r_t-position`.
+- 🔵 `r_t-offset-y`: Y offset for the added text, relative to the computed `r_t-position`.
-- `r_t-displaced-span`: a span of base text with format `IDxN` where `ID`=node ID and `N`=count of chars to include, to be used as the RBR instead of the default RBR.
+- 🔵 `r_t-displaced-span`: a span of base text with format `IDxN` where `ID`=node ID and `N`=count of chars to include, to be used as the RBR instead of the default RBR.
 This works exactly like a displaced hint, but is applied to added text.
-- `r_t-value`: a display-only override for the text value of the operation (which is an operation introducing new text, and thus having this text in its `value` property -- i.e. an add or replace operation).
+- 🔵 `r_t-value`: a display-only override for the text value of the operation (which is an operation introducing new text, and thus having this text in its `value` property -- i.e. an add or replace operation).
 This overrides the operation's `value` property which contains the added text so that something different can be displayed.
 Note that this value can be an empty string.

 ## Hints Rendition

 A hint is an SVG code fragment linked to a specific operation.
 Hint rendering always happens before adding the added text possibly introduced by that operation, when there is any.

 - hints are defined in a dictionary in the component's **settings**.
-- hints SVG has design size and coordinates relative to a fixed-size rectangular area (defined by settings `hintDesignWidth` and `hintDesignHeight`).
+- the hints SVG code, which defines its appearance, has design size and coordinates relative to a _fixed-size rectangular area_ (defined by settings `hintDesignWidth` and `hintDesignHeight`).
 Then, they are variously scaled according to their computed size and position.
-- hints are **linked** to operations via a special `r_hints` rendition feature, which contains the IDs of all the hints to use for that operation.
+- hints are **linked** to operations via the `r_hints` rendition feature, which contains the IDs of all the hints to use for that operation.
 For instance, `r_hints` = `alpha beta` means we want to apply 2 hints with ID `alpha` and `beta`, in this order.

-Hints **properties** are:
+- hints not only have an SVG-encoded appearance, but also a set of **properties** defining their behavior.

+### Hint's SVG

-- `svg`: SVG code for hint's visuals, always having a root `g` element.
+The main property of a hint is its `svg` property, which defines the SVG code for the hint's visuals, always having a root `g` element.
-- `position`: relative position for the hint.
-- `offsetX`: absolute (10) or proportional (`0.5th`=half text character average height, `0.5tw`=half text character average width).
-- `offsetY`: absolute (10) or proportional (`0.5th`=half text character average height, `0.5tw`=half text character average width).
-- `scaleX`: horizontal scale: `1` = match bounds width, `1.1` = 110% of bounds width.
-- `scaleY`: vertical scale: `1` = match bounds height, `1.1` = 110% of bounds height.
-- `rotation`: optional hint's rotation (`0`=none).
-- `animation`: JS code for animating the hint's entrance via [GSAP](https://gsap.com), or `#` + the ID of a preset animation (defined in settings).
-- `displacedRefSpan`: a span of base text with format `IDxN` where `ID`=base text node ID and `N`=count of chars to include, to be used as the RBR instead of the default RBR (as defined by the operation).
-In most cases it is set programmatically by the `r_h-displaced-span` feature.

-The hint's **svg property** is a string representing the SVG content of a hint.
 The SVG content has these characteristics:

 - its **root element** is always a `g` element.
 This allows to manipulate the whole hint as a single entity (e.g. for transforming or animating it).
 When adding the hint, the component adds a unique identifier to it, by setting the root `g` element's `id` attribute to a value like `hint-X` where `X` is built from:
   - the _operation's ID_.